 Describing “Idyllic England,” the narrator Wheatley comments on the serpent that lingers beneath the Edenic image waiting to strike.
 It flicks its tongue “when foppish would-be Wits” talk about “the Yankee Pedlar and his Cannibal Mockingbird.”
 Here we see two pairings that warrant discussion.
 The “Yankee Pedlar,” of course, refers to Nathaniel, and we see him as someone from the colonies but also as someone selling something.
 We can take this in two ways.
 One, he is an American selling Wheatley’s talents in hopes of raising money to publish her book of poetry.
 Two, we can read this as commenting on Nathaniel’s position as a slaveholder and “Pedlar” of human flesh in general.
 I would say that we should apply both of these meanings here.
 As for Wheatley being the “Cannibal Mockingbird,” the juxtaposition comes about between her African ancestry and her role as a poet.
 While mockingbird carries with it some pleasant connotations, the ultimate meaning is one of disdain because the “foppish” murmurers use it to label Wheatley as imitative, not original.
 This is something that Wheatley herself addresses somewhat in “To Maecenas.”

-The action in Hayden’s poem, of Nathaniel presenting Wheatley to the Countess and others in hopes of funding, placing Wheatley not as an independent person but as an enslaved spectacle, almost like a carnival attraction.
+The action in Hayden’s poem, of Nathaniel presenting Wheatley to the Countess and others in hopes of funding, placing Wheatley not as an independent person but as an enslaved spectacle, almost like a carnival attraction highlights the vileness of the institution of slavery.
 The Countess and others cheer and cry at her poetry, even saying they will affirm her authenticity for others; but they shun her and send her to eat at a separate table when they partake of dinner, and we see it when the “would-be Wits” refer to her not as a poet but as a “Cannibal Mockingbird.”
-All of this brings to mind Samson Occom’s condemnation of Wheelock and others at the end of his Autobiographical Narrative when essentially says they see him as nothing more than a token represnetation of Native Americans.
+All of this brings to mind Samson Occom’s condemnation of Wheelock and others at the end of his Autobiographical Narrative when essentially says they see him as nothing more than a token representation of Native Americans.
 In his July 24, 1771, letter to Eleazar Wheelock, Occom even says they view him as “Indian Bait.”
 The account of Wheatley in Hayden’s poem carries with it the same feeling.
 Wheatley becomes “Black Bait” for Nathaniel and the Wheatleys in their interactions with the Countess and others in England.

 Hayden’s poem ends with Wheatley laughing at the “lighter ironies,” as Fred Fetrow says, when a young chimney-sweep, with soot all over his face, asks Wheatley if she sweeps chimneys as well.
 She simply laughs while Nathaniel does not find amusement in the question.
 I would argue that this turn, at the end, is very important because Wheatley laughs at the innocent question of a young boy who does not necessarily see Wheatley as being different from himself.
 Nathaniel, on the other hand, takes offense because he perceives the boy’s question, as innocent as it is, as demeaning.
 Where was Nathaniel’s ire when Wheatley had to eat at another table while he partook of dinner with the Countess?
 Where was his ire when the “foppish would-be Wits” called her “Cannibal Mockingbird”?
 Where was his ire when she came to his family a slave?
 Nathaniel’s response here does not match his previous behavior, and thus reinforces his position as master and Wheatley as slave because while we can say Nathaniel sees the boy’s question as demeaning, we must also take into account that by allowing the boy to see himself and Wheatley as equals he is granting Wheatley humanity, thus making it impossible to justify keeping her in bondage.